em-er-es/bitnet/readme.md

 ### Virtualization

 Relies on podman by default, docker should work in the same manner.
-Current setup uses temporary storage in tmpfs/tmp.

 Build image.